 - During the last semester of pre-nursing courses, a student may apply for the BSN professional sequence of courses, which is taken the last two years of the BSN program.

-Admission to the Concordia University Texas School of Nursing is highly competitive.
+Admission to the Concordia University Texas College of Nursing is highly competitive.
 We recommend maintaining communication with your faculty advisor throughout the process if you are a current Concordia student or your transfer admissions counselor for transfer students coming directly into Professional Nursing Sequence.

 To qualify for the online-based Accelerated Bachelor of Science in Nursing track, students must have previous college experience in a non-nursing field.
 Students complete coursework online, participate in nursing simulation and skills labs at our ABSN Learning Site, and complete in-hospital clinical rotations as part of a blended curriculum.